 In walking this out, we must prepare the way of the Lord within our hearts and our lives (Isaiah 40:3).
 It is firstly a call to a close relationship with the Lord.
 It is loving Him with all our souls, bodies, times and resources to reference the first and greatest commandment (Mark 12:30).
 We must allow no hindrance to our love for God rule us any longer; every obstacle must be moved out of the way.

 “Go through, go through the gates!
 Prepare the way for the people.
 Cast up, cast up the highway!
 Gather out the stones.
 Lift up a standard… for the peoples.”

 (Isaiah 62:10 AMPC)

-As a worship leader, my greatest concern is that people will enjoy a good singing voice, song, or band, yet fail to hear the Lord through it.
-My aim is not to sound pretty, but to be a faithful, uncompromising messenger of the Lord.
-Likewise, my desire is to mentor others unto being faithful messengers of Jesus, that we would be His set apart people, a Bride living for Him alone.
+As a worship leader, my greatest concern is that people will enjoy a good singing voice, song, or band, yet fail to connect with the Lord.
+My aim is not to sound pretty or provide musical entertainment, but to be a faithful, uncompromising messenger of the Lord.
+My heart longs for all to be in pursuit of an intimate relationship with Jesus.
+It is that we be a people set apart, His Bride living as His alone.

 “A voice of one who cries: Prepare in the wilderness the way of the Lord [clear away the obstacles]; make straight & smooth in the desert a highway for our God!”

 We are alive to display the Father’s character in our own, and to release what is on the His heart and mind.
 At times, this involves convicting words that call others to yield themselves to Christ’s refining fire, which is not always easy going.